Healthcare Cost and Utilization Project (HCUP)

 NORC’s Role: Managing & Modernizing HCUP

-- Identify opportunities for innovation
+- Identifies opportunities for innovation.

 *Key subcontractors include General Dynamics Information Technology (GDIT), Mathematica, ML Barrett, Inc., University of California, Davis (UC Davis), and the National Association of Health Data Organizations (NAHDO).